64Soft/NRatings.Client/README.md

 - A Windows based PC with Windows 7 SP1, Windows 8.1 or Windows 10 or 11 (recommended)
 - Of course, the game NASCAR Racing 2003 Season itself
 - The Microsoft .NET Framework 4.7.2 or higher
-- TCP Port 64646 must be available on your machine for the authentication mechanism to work
+- TCP Port 64646 must be available on your machine for the authentication mechanism to work with the system browser.
+Alternatively, you can use an embedded browser.

 ## Credits